regras/f2s2/README.md

 1.Insert the digests into the index table.

-2.After inserting the digests into the index table, search for the target database into de index table.
+2.Search for the target database into de index table.

 ## Ouput